arpitbbhayani/articles/blogs/constant-folding-python.md

         6 RETURN_VALUE
 ```

-We see that the bytecode, instead of having two binary multiply operations followed by one `LOAD_CONST`, is having just one `LOAD_CONST` with already evaluated value of `86400`.
+We see that the bytecode, instead of having two binary multiply operations followed by one `LOAD_CONST`, is having just one `LOAD_CONST` with the already evaluated value of `86400`.
 This indicates that the CPython interpreter during parsing and building of Abstract Syntax Tree folded the constant expression, `24 * 60 * 60` and replaced it with the evaluated value `86400`.

 ### Scope of Constant Folding